skillrepos/k8s-dev-v2/codespace-labs.md

 **Lab 6:  Templating with Helm**
 **Purpose: In this lab, you’ll get to see how we can change hard-coded values into templates, override values, and upgrade releases through Helm.**

 1. Take a look at the deployment template in the roar-helm directory and notice what the "image" value is set to.
-In the file explorer to the left, select the file [**helm/charts/roar-db/templates/deployment.yaml**](./helm/charts/roar-db/templates/deployment.yaml)
+Open the file [**helm/roar-web/charts/roar-db/templates/deployment.yaml**](./helm/roar-web/charts/roar-db/templates/deployment.yaml)

 ```
 cd helm/roar-web